*Price may be subjectto change upon checkout.

 Please note: The 4% direct debit discount does not apply to all products.

-digital means, you may see payments debited from your account before this date, but it is the
+may see payments debited from your account before this date, but it is the

 date received by HBF that is important.